Now in its third edition, this book provides the ideal and only reference to the physical basis of architectural design.

 Fully updated and expanded throughout, the book provides the data required for architects to design buildings that will maintain the users comfort in a variety of conditions, with minimal reliance on energy intensive methods like air conditioning.

 All sections have been revised and updated for this third edition including all the most relevant developments affecting heat, light and sound controls.
-This new edition provides additional coverage on the following areas:
+The book responds to the need of understanding beyond ‘rules of thumb’.

 Introduction Part I: Heat: The Thermal Environment 1.1 Physics of Heat 1.2 Thermal Comfort 1.3 Climate 1.4 Thermal behaviour of buildings 1.5 Thermal design: passive controls 1.6 Active controls: HVAC Part II: Light: The Luminous Envrionment 2.1 Physics of Light 2.2 Vision 2.3 Daylight and Sunlight 2.4 Design Methods 2.5 Electric Lighting Part III: Sound: The Sonic Environment 3.1 Physics of Sound 3.2 Hearing 3.3 Noise Control 3.4 Room Acoustics Part IV: Resources 4.1 Water and Wastes 4.2 Energy 4.3 Renewable Energy 4.4 Energy Use 4.5 Sustainability Issues References Bibliography (further reading) Appendix 1: IUA Declaration Appendix 2: RAIA Environment Policy Index